akhilnev/Mood-Notetaker/simple-demo/README.md

    - Add your API key to the `config.js` file
    - Enable advanced transcription with Whisper API
    - Enable more sophisticated summarization with GPT API

+2. **ElevenLabs API Integration**:
+   - Obtain an API key from ElevenLabs
+   - Add your API key to the `config.js` file
+   - Enable high-quality speech-to-text conversion

 ## Performance Considerations